Aditya9056/smush-repo/readme.txt

 Smush has been benchmarked and tested number one for speed and quality and is the [award-winning](https://torquemag.io/2018/04/smush-image-compression-wins-2018-plugin-madness/), back-to-back proven crowd favorite image optimization plugin for WordPress.

 - Lossless Compression – Strip unused data without affecting image quality
+- Lazy Loader -  Defer offscreen images with the flip of a switch
 - Bulk Smush – Optimize up to 50 images with one click
 - Image Resizing – Set a max width and height and large images will scale down as they are being compressed
 - Incorrect Size Image Detection – Quickly locate images that are slowing down your site